 No Charging Brick Included

 Now, onto some of the cons.
 First of all, the H11 comes with a USB cable to charge it up but not a power brick.
-You’ll either need to use one you already have or purchase it separately.
-This isn’t the biggest of deals, but it does mean the box doesn’t come with everything you need to get it up and running.
+You’ll need to use one you already have or purchase it separately.
+It isn’t the biggest of deals, but it does mean the box doesn’t come with everything you need to get it up and run.

 The H11’s biggest flaw is its exhaust port.
 It’s located near the suction end and tends to scatter dust everywhere.
-It requires a bit of patience to get used to this serious design flaw.
+It requires patience to get used to this serious design flaw.

 The HomeVac H11 from Eufy is unlike most handheld vacuum cleaners in design and performance.
 With 5,500-Pa suction deliver, handy cleaning attachments, and compact design, this unit’s potential is limitless.